 First, I need to earn an income.
 I keep bleating on about this, but if you use my published material, quite possibly to help you with paid work, including for employers who wouldn’t employ me, then it seems only fair to remind you that I don’t draw a salary for it.

 Second, as I expected in November, the purchase of new computers side-lined me into private research to help me get past my many frustrations with Windows 10.
 I count myself as an advanced user, yet I have never felt so helpless with any computer as I did in November and December when trying to set up Windows 10 by myself from scratch.
 It’s not as if Windows has got more complex than I can comprehend.
 It is instead that Windows now comes with a strong feeling that I am not in charge of my own computers.
 Windows is now a “service” that comes with Microsoft as the IT Department to the world.
-But what a spectacularly invasive IT Department they are!
+But what an intrusive IT Department!
 They threaten to reboot my computer any time they judge that I’m not using it.
 They spontaneously change my settings or rearrange my desktop icons, often as a surprise after one of those reboots.
 Then, while I’m putting everything back, they interrupt me to tell me that they’ve made things better!
-Who is it who writes such intrusive software but tells us all that it’s so much for our benefit that we have to accept it?
+Who is it who writes such invasive, obstructive software but tells us that it’s so much for our benefit that we have to accept it?
 And who is it who designs such obviously poor user interfaces, e.g., for making you work a little bit harder for every little thing, yet thinks they’re good?
 That I don’t get it perhaps means that I am now “officially” an old man!

 It was inevitable but as I worked my way through a succession of Windows 10 releases for the preceding write-up, I just had to look for how and when Microsoft fixed the long-lived kernel bug that can crash Windows from user mode and which I reported to Microsoft in late December 2016 and published here in January 2017 after concluding that Microsoft was insufficiently responsive.
 (For my take on that, see Most Viewed in January 2017.)